Parisson/Telemeta/README.rst

 Telemeta is now usable on any OS, ready for development and for production use cases in 5 mn!
 B-)

 * Provide a docker image and composition for the full Telemeta application bundle.
-* Install new useful tools and modules : Conda, Jupyter notebook,
+* Install new useful tools like Conda, Jupyter notebook and many other modules.
 * Full refactoring of the search engine and interface using django-haystack and ElasticSearch with new faceting and smart filtering features
 * Add an automatic EPUB3 ebook exporter for corpus and collections embedding metadata, image and audio materials.
 * Upgrade of every dependency bundle in the composition
+* Switch to Affero GPL licence
 * Many, many bugfixes
 * Thanks to all partners for this **huge** release!